 Cart bags are designed with bases made to attach to a golf cart.
 They feature lots of pockets and generous amounts of storage.
 They are heavier than bags designed for the walking golfer.
 Cart golf bags are used widely by professional, competitive or serious golfers.

-Tour bags are the most comprehensive golf bags with maximum amounts of storage, pockets and dividers.
-These golf bags are made for professional or competitive golfers who require more items on the golf course or golfers who do not have to carry their own bag.
+Tour bags, sometimes called staff bags are the most comprehensive golf bags with maximum amounts of storage, pockets and dividers.
+These golf bags are made for professional or competitive golfers who require more items on the golf course or golfers who do not have to carry their own bag so they are often larger and more luxurious, but also weigh more than a stand or cart bag.

 Number of Dividers

 Dividers are very important in a golf bag and range from 1 to 15.
-Golf bag dividers are usually listed by a number of way-top that tells you how many openings are in the top of the bag.
+Golf bag dividers are usually listed by a number of top dividers or “way-top” that tells you how many openings are in the top of the bag.
 You will also want to consider how many dividers are full-length.
-These dividers extend all the way down the bag and reduce the amount of contact golf clubs make it in the bag.
-More serious golfers generally use more dividers to keep clubs separated while casual golfers use fewer for convenience.
+These dividers extend all the way down the bag and prevent the clubs from tangling in your bag, saving you time and frustration on the golf course.
+More serious golfers generally use more dividers to keep clubs separated while casual golfers prefer fewer dividers for convenience.